 For the question during the conference call, asking Simon to give additional clarity on the plans for ezogabine (Potiga) after receiving the FDA ODD-Orphan Drug Designation, XENE’s CEO replied:

 I think our plan is to give sort of more fulsome color once we have some of the boxes checked on our side.
-So, we have had some preliminary interaction with the FDA, so we’re very comfortable with that.
+So, we have had some preliminary interaction with the FDA, and we are very comfortable with that.
 At this point, we are not in a position to talk about the details of what a next step program would be for the product.
-We’ve got some work underway with KOLs and sites to determine sort of feasibility around some of the preliminary discussions we’ve had.
+We have got some work underway with KOLs and sites to determine sort of feasibility around some of the preliminary discussions we have had.
 We may or may not have to go back to the FDA.
 I think we’ll be in a very good position to update the street in the “very near term” on this.
-We’re encouraged, we obviously are pursuing this based on preliminary discussions that have been held, but certainly we have a number of boxes still to check, which I think we can do in the near term to determine the next steps.
+We are encouraged, we obviously are pursuing this based on preliminary discussions that have been held, but certainly we have a number of boxes still to check, which I think we can do in the near term to determine the next steps.

 So, we will wait for XENE update regarding the FDA meeting to discuss the best study pathway with either Ezogabine or XEN1101 in KCNQ2 population.
 If the FDA gave XENE the green light to XENE to step up and enter a pediatric pivotal study in KCNQ2 with Ezogabine or XEN1101, which can be used as a registration study and their pipeline would suddenly have a Phase-3 asset on it, along with 3 other Phase-2 assets, and frankly add a tremendous value to the Xenon’s valuation.